lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 Label spreading is similar to label propagation.
 The main difference is, label propagation uses hard clamping, meaning, a labeled data point never changes its label.
 However, label spreading adopts soft clamping, it has a parameter `alpha` to control the proportion of information received from neighbors vs. the initial label.
 When `alpha=0`, it keeps the all original information, but when `alpha=1`, it replaces all the initial information.
 To learn more details, [check this article][2].

 The supported kernels in label spreading are "knn" and "rbf" too.
+Let's apply label spreading with KNN on our 90% masked data first:

 [1]:https://github.com/lady-h-world/My_Garden/blob/main/code/resplendent_tree/semi_supervised/try_diff_algs.ipynb